Acoma Pueblo: Religion

 Traditional Acoma religion stresses harmony between life and nature.
-The sun is a representative of the Creator deity.
-Mountains surrounding the community, the sun above, and the earth below help to balance and define the Acoma world.
+The Sun is a representative of the Creator deity.
+Mountains surrounding the community, the Sun above, and the Earth below help to balance and define the Acoma world.
 Traditional religious ceremonies may revolve around the weather, including seeking to ensure healthy rainfall.
 The Acoma also use kachinas in rituals.
 The Pueblos also had one or more kivas, which served as religious chambers.
 The leader of each Pueblo would serve as the community religious leader, or cacique.
-The cacique would observe the sun and use it as a guide for scheduling ceremonies, some which were kept secret.
+The cacique would observe the Sun and use it as a guide for scheduling ceremonies, some which were kept secret.

 Many Acoma are Catholic, but blend aspects of Catholicism and their traditional religion.
 Many old rituals are still performed.
 In September, the Acoma honor their patron saint, Saint Stephen.
 For feast day, the mesa is opened to the public for the celebration.
 More than 2,000 pilgrims attend the San Esteban Festival.
 The celebration begins at San Esteban Del Rey Mission, and a carved pine effigy of Saint Stephen is removed from the altar and carried into the main plaza with people chanting, shooting rifles, and ringing steeple bells.
 The procession then proceeds past the cemetery, down narrow streets, and to the plaza.
 Upon arriving at the plaza, the effigy is placed in a shrine lined with woven blankets and guarded by two Acoma men.
 A celebration follows with dancing and feasting.
 During the festival, vendors sell goods, such as traditional pottery and cuisine.

-Subsistence
+Cuisine

 Before contact with the Spanish, Acoma people primarily ate corn, beans, and squash.
 Mut-tze-nee was a popular thin corn bread.
 They also raised turkeys, tobacco, and sunflowers.
 The Acoma hunted antelope, deer, and rabbits.
 Wild seeds, berries, nuts, and other foods were gathered.
 After 1700, new foods were noted in the historical record.
 Staples included blue corn drink, pudding, corn mush, corn balls, wheat cake, peach-bark drink, paper bread, flour bread, wild berries, and prickly pear fruit.
 After contact with the Spanish, goats, horses, sheep and donkeys were raised.

 In contemporary Acoma, other foods are also popular, such as apple pastries, corn tamales, green-chili stew with lamb, fresh corn, and wheat pudding with brown sugar.

 Irrigation techniques such as dams and terraces were used for agriculture.
 Farming tools were made of wood and stone.
 Harvested corn would be ground with hands and mortar.